bcgov/gwells/database/README.md

 ## Export from the legacy Oracle database

 The legacy database is WELLS schema of ENVPROD1.NRS.GOV.BC.CA, and was exported using SQL Developer (via [Citrix](https://dts.gov.bc.ca/Citrix/BCGOVWeb/) *Kamloops Desktop - ArcGIS 10-2* desktop).

-1. Copy the transformation (e.g. transforms the data while exporting to CSV) script to your H:\ drive (i.e. automatically visible from Citrix):
+The transformation of data (e.g. datatype conversion, lookup code foreign keys, concatentation of strings) is done as part of the export script:
     [xform-legacy-data.sql](scripts/sql-developer/xform-legacy-data.sql)

 2. From the Windows Start Menu, open Oracle SQL*Developer